 A friendly route for novices on some familiar terrain.

-Like the 17 mile route, this is a friendly loop for those looking for a few more miles.
+Like the 15 mile route, this is a friendly loop for those looking for a few more miles.
 It is also a chance to see some different areas than last year.
-This route finds roads we have stayed away from in the past but have been recently paved.
-They are so nice you may find yourself wanting to ride more in this area.
-Like the 17 mile route, its not flat as a pancake, but there aren’t really any climbs.
+This route finds roads that are so nice you may find yourself wanting to ride more in this area.
+Like the 15 mile route, its not flat as a pancake, but there aren’t really any climbs.

-This tour will take you out to the Rest Stop we started using again last year along several rolling roads that beg you to just enjoy some of the character defining views and fun terrain of Central New Jersey with a wrinkle on the way home.
+This tour will take you out to one of our favorite Rest Stops and is along several rolling roads that beg you to just enjoy some of the character defining views and fun terrain of Central New Jersey.

-Often a shorter variant of our Century Ride, this flat metric is designed for those who want an extended tour but aren’t yet ready to do a full century.
-Those with friends doing either the 50 or the 100 can catch up and ride home together them from the the midpoint rest stop on this route as the routes all converge from there.
-So this only mildly rolling route travels over much of the same areas as our 100 mile route but will get you back for lunch before many of the longer riders descend upon the finish.
+Often a shorter variant of our Century Ride, this relatively flat metric is designed for those who want an extended tour but aren’t yet ready to do a full century.
+Those with friends doing the 100 mile route will find that there are a fair amount of common miles.
+This only mildly rolling route travels over much of the same areas as our 100 mile route but will get you back for lunch before many of the longer riders descend upon the finish.

-Our premier route is all about an invitation to do your first – or fastest century – or just your longest ride of the year.
-The roads are chosen from a mix of familiar and fresh routes to make you able to see some great areas of south central NJ, just have a nice extended day cruising with friends while either wanting to maintain a steady pace or perhaps be rewarded with a fast century by going quickly and working hard.
-RideWithGPS reports Elevation change: 2188 ft & Max Grade: 4.8 %
+Our premier route is all about an invitation to do your first century – or just your longest ride of the year.
+The roads are chosen from a mix of familiar and fresh routes to make you able to see some great areas of central/south central NJ, just have a nice extended day cruising with friends while either wanting to maintain a steady pace or perhaps be rewarded with a fast century by going quickly and working hard.